 by Anil Prasad

 Chances are if you were around during the ‘80s or ‘90s, you’ve listened to John Goodsall’s guitar work.
-You can hear him play on monster hit singles like Toni Basil’s “Mickey” from 1982 and Billy Idol’s “Rebel Yell” and “Eyes Without a Face” from 1983.
-Indeed, Goodsall’s musical resume reads like a who’s who of global music giants.
-He has also recorded and toured with Bryan Adams, King Sunny Adé, Jeff Beck, Mick Fleetwood, Peter Gabriel, Jan Hammer, Melissa Manchester, Peter Tosh, and The Wailers.
+His musical resume reads like a who’s who of global music giants.
+He has recorded and toured with Bryan Adams, King Sunny Adé, Toni Basil, Jeff Beck, Mick Fleetwood, Peter Gabriel, Jan Hammer, Melissa Manchester, Peter Tosh, and The Wailers.
 And that’s just scratching the surface.

 Though he has been a session guitarist and sideman to superstars, Goodsall is best known as the co-founder, a key composer and guitarist for the seminal British jazz-rock outfit Brand X. The group reunited in 2016 after a 17-year hiatus.

 Brand X has included some of the most important musicians in British history in its ranks, including Phil Collins, John Giblin, Robin Lumley, Morris Pert, and Peter Robinson.
 But what truly set it apart was the musical relationship between Goodsall and bassist Percy Jones.
 The duo wrote the majority of the band’s material and are the only members present throughout its entire existence stretching back to 1975.

 The new Brand X lineup features both Jones and Goodsall, as well as recent recruits keyboardist Chris Clark and drummer Kenny Grohowski.
 It just released a new live album titled But Wait...
 There's More! that revisits the band’s early work.